Highlights. The global online apparel market sales totaled $880.9 billion in 2025, with projections surpassing $1.2 trillion by 2030.

 U.S. Apparel eCommerce Statistics

-• The total revenue of the U.S. apparel market is $365.7 billion, including online and in-store purchases.
+• The revenue of the U.S. apparel market is expected to total $373.0 billion in 2026, including online and in-store purchases.

-• Fashion e-commerce accounts for an estimated $217.1 billion or 59.4% of the total apparel market revenue.
+• Fashion e-commerce will account for an estimated $241.4 billion, or 64.7% of total apparel market revenue.

 • In the United States, 58.2% of mobile clothing shoppers are women.

-• The U.S. online clothing resale market is expected to reach $40 billion by 2029, growing 4 times faster than the retail fashion market overall.
+• The U.S. online clothing resale market is expected to reach $48.3 billion by 2030, growing nearly three (3) times faster than the retail fashion market overall.

 Grouped Bar Graph: Devices Used Worldwide to Shop Online by Industry average online traffic according to Dynamic Yield